austin-casey/odin-recipies/README.md

 # odin-recipies

-Final html project in the foundations course
+This is the final html project in the foundations course.